 Why I’m making you bored with all these destinations?
 Simply because from these countries and regions you can find better deals.

 Where to search for cheap tickets to India?

-That was one of the main features that beats skyscanner and other searching platforms.
-Basically, you can select a radius within X km from your city or any other place of the globe to consider nearby airports.
+Kiwi.com – this is my go-to search platform for flights at this point of time due to all advanced filters and functions.
+It includes a radius search which other search platforms are missing.
+Basically, you can select a radius within X km from an airport or any other place of the globe to consider nearby options.
 Same works for arrival.

 - Type of the trip – one-way, return, multicity.
 I love multicity feature as it literally helps you to set the whole itinerary if you are planning to fly to several cities in one trip.

 - Departure: specific date, date range or anytime.
 Unless you are bounded with specific dates, I always recommend choosing anytime.
 This way you will get the best deals available for all the dates.

 - Return: specific date, date range, time of stay, anytime.
 I recommend also choosing here anytime.
 If you are planning to stay less than 1 month, you can specify the time of stay.
 For a period more than one month choose a date range.

 - Stops: here you can choose whether you want a direct flight or you don’t mind interchanges.
 I recommend selecting any.
 Kiwi.com always combines the best deals from different companies to form your route even if there are no direct flights available.

 - Duration, times and airport formalities: here you can filter minimum and maximum duration of flights, set preferred timings for takeoff and landing and also define whether you agree with airport changes.
 I suggest leaving all standard settings unless you have certain restrictions.
 More flexible settings give you better options.